 What is a Personal Blog?

 A personal blog is all about you and your personal experiences.
-That doesn’t mean you need to share the most intimate details of your life—or that you need to exhaustively catalog what you had for breakfast each day.
+That doesn’t mean you need to share the most intimate details of your life—or that you need to catalog what you had for breakfast each day exhaustively.

 But the central focus of a personal blog is on you and your life.

-That might sound a bit like a lifestyle blog, but here’s the big difference.
+That might sound like a lifestyle blog, but here’s the big difference.

 Personal blogs are focused on the blogger.
 Lifestyle blogs are focused on the reader.

-On a personal blog, you might write about how you reorganized your kitchen cupboards at the weekend—but your focus is on telling that story and sharing the little details of your life with your readers.
+On a personal blog, you might write about how you reorganized your kitchen cupboards over the weekend, but your focus is on telling that story and sharing the little details of your life with your readers.

-On a lifestyle blog, you might also write about how you reorganized your kitchen cupboards—but the focus will be more on the reader, perhaps offering tips on how they could follow the same process as you.
+On a lifestyle blog, you might also write about how you reorganized your kitchen cupboards—but the focus will be more on the reader, perhaps offering tips on how they could follow the same process.

-As a personal blogger, you’re primarily writing about things that interest you… without worrying too much about things like search engine optimization and building traffic.
+As a personal blogger, you primarily write about things that interest you… without worrying too much about things like search engine optimization and building traffic.

-Tip: Plenty of blogs will combine aspects of personal blogging, lifestyle blogging, and perhaps other types of blogging too.
+Tip: Plenty of blogs will combine aspects of personal blogging, lifestyle blogging, and perhaps other types of blogging.
 Check out my favorite popular blog examples for more.
 There’s no rule saying your blog needs to stick to just one type of content.

 5 Best Examples of Personal Blogs to Learn From